locokit/locokit/docs/what-is-locokit.md

 allowing them managing their data and their app.
 Without too much headaches.
 We hope.

-What we hear by *"Low-Code"* is the fact that you'll need, sometimes, to write some code (like formulas, advanced settings,...), or configure some parts of it (like webhook triggers) helping the platform to better understand what you exactly want / need.
+This tool is *"Low-Code"* because you may have to write some code (like formulas, advanced settings…), or configure some parts of it (like webhook triggers) helping the platform to better understand what you exactly want/need.

 ## Motivation, why we built LocoKit ?